MicrosoftDocs/azure-devops-yaml-schema/task-reference/jenkins-queue-job-v2.md

 **`retryCount`** - **Number of retries for failed connection**<br>
 `string`.
 Default value: `3`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specifies number of retries on errors or failures.
+Specifies the amount of connection retries when connection failure or error occurs.
 <!-- :::editable-content-end::: -->
 <br>